Kafka ingestion tutorial

 }

-For more details about what's going on here, check out the Druid Kafka indexing service documentation.
+For more details about what's going on here, check out the Supervisor documentation.

 Now it's time to launch a console producer for your topic and send some data!

-Exploring historical Wikipedia edits is useful, but it is even more interesting to explore trends on Wikipedia happening right now.
+Exploring historical Wikipedia edits is useful, but it's even more interesting to explore trends on Wikipedia happening right now.

 To do this, you can download a helper application to parse events from Wikimedia's IRC feeds and post them to the wikipedia Kafka topic from the previous step, as follows:

-As Kafka data is sent to Druid, you can immediately query it.
-To see the latest data sent by wikiticker, set a time floor for the latest hour, as shown:
+4. As Kafka data is sent to Druid, you can immediately query it.
+Click Query in the console and run the following query to see the latest data sent by wikiticker, and set a time floor for the latest hour:

 Next, try configuring a data cube in Pivot:

-Navigate to Pivot at http://localhost:9095.
-You should see your wikipedia-kafka datasource:
+1. Navigate to Pivot at http://localhost:9095.
+You should see your wikipedia-kafka datasource: data loader kafka

-Click on the data source and then click Create a data cube, and confirm when prompted.
+2. Click on the datasource and then click Create a data cube, and click Create when prompted.

-You can now slice and dice and explore the data like you would any data cube:
+4. You can now slice and dice and explore the data like you would any data cube: data loader kafka

 Next steps